SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-\paragraph{KV Caching} A primary concern with iterative inference-time feedback mechanisms is the potential for a substantial escalation in computational cost and latency.
-In multi-hop QA, the vast majority of the computational burden arises from the initial prefill stage, which involves processing lengthy system instructions, retrieved documents, and the original query.
+A key concern with iterative inference-time verification is the additional computational cost introduced by repeated generation and verification.
+In multi-hop QA, much of this cost comes from the prefill stage, where the model processes the system instruction, provided passages, question, and previous reasoning context.

-As shown in Table \ref{tab:kv_caching_efficiency}, our framework effectively mitigates this overhead through Prefix KV caching~\cite{kwon2023efficient}.
-To minimize redundant computation, both the reasoning generator and the feedback model independently cache the representations of these static prefixes.
-Crucially, as the stepwise generation progresses, previously verified reasoning steps are iteratively appended to this cached context.
-Consequently, subsequent reasoning steps and targeted feedback loops only incur the marginal cost of computing attention for the newly generated tokens.
-Empirical results, aggregated from a total of 3,000 samples across three benchmarks, demonstrate an impressive overall prefill token saving ratio of 89.0\%, confirming the high efficiency of our approach.
+As shown in Table~\ref{tab:kv_caching_efficiency}, \ours{} mitigates this overhead through Prefix KV caching~\citep{kwon2023efficient}.
+Both the reasoning generator and the stepwise verifier independently cache the representations of static prefixes, such as the instruction, passages, and question.
+As generation proceeds, verified reasoning steps are appended to the cached context.
+Thus, later reasoning and verification calls mainly require computation for newly generated tokens rather than reprocessing the entire prefix.

+Across 3,000 evaluation examples from the three benchmarks, Prefix KV caching reduces redundant prefill token processing by 89.0\%.
+This result shows that \ours{} can support iterative stepwise verification with substantially reduced computational overhead.